toolsetlink/redis_dart_link/README.md

 ```

-See more examples in the test folder
+See more examples in the example folder

 ## References
 * [resp_client](https://pub.dev/packages/resp_client)